tuneinsight/lattigo/schemes/bgv/README.md

 The above change enables an implementation of the BGV scheme with an MSB encoding, which is essentially the BFV scheme.
 In other words, if $T$ is coprime with $Q$ then the BFV and BGV encoding (and thus scheme) are indistinguishable up to a plaintext scaling factor of $T^{-1}\mod Q$.

 This unified scheme can also be seen as a variant of the BGV scheme with two tensoring operations:

-- The BGV-style tensoring with a noise growth proportional to the current noise
+- The BGV-style tensoring with a noise growth proportional to the current noise,
-- The BFV-style tensoring with a noise growth invariant to the current noise
+- The BFV-style tensoring with a noise growth invariant to the current noise.

 ## References